Arize-ai/open-inference-spec/spec/overview.md

 A single row or inference record is composed of a set of columns that capture the following information:

--   **prediction ID** or **ID**: a unique identifier for the inference.
+-   **prediction ID** or **ID**: A unique identifier for the inference.
 This is typically a UUID.
--   **timestamp**: the timestamp of the inference.
+-   **timestamp**: The timestamp of the inference.
 This is the time at which the inference was made, typically in production.
--   **model version**: the version of the model that was used to make the inference.
+-   **model version**: The version of the model that was used to make the inference.
 -   **features**: The inputs to the model.
 This is a set of columns that contain numeric and categorical values that were used to make the inference.
 -   **predictions**: The output of the model.
 -   **actuals**: The ground truth or actual value of the prediction.
 This is used to evaluate the model's performance.